-- Remission or No Evidence of Disease (NED) These are terms that indicate that the signs and symptoms of neuroblastoma are no longer present.
-However, it is possible that neuroblastoma cells may continue to exist in the body at a level at which current testing methods cannot detect.
-These terms mean the same thing as Complete Remission.
+These are terms that indicate that the signs and symptoms of cancer are no longer present.
+However, it is possible that cancer cells may continue to exist in the body at a level at which current testing methods cannot detect.
+These terms mean the same thing.

 These are terms that refer to persistent post-treatment side effects, or new side effects that develop months or even years after completing treatment.
 Careful monitoring for long-term and late effects based on the types of treatment used is an important part of follow-up for Survivorship care.
 Examples of long-term or late effects include fatigue, lymphedema, insomnia, and changes in memory or concentration.